adgaffney23/kickstarter-analysis/README.md

 2. A second limitation of the data is the inability to see individual donation amounts.
 While total number of backers, funds received, and thus average donation are available without a list of pledge amounts it is difficult to remmove and account for individual outliers in the data.

 ### What are some other possible tables and/or graphs that we could create?
 * I would be interested to create a chart showing "Staff Pick" vs outcome.
-Here is an example of such a PivotTable and Chart
+Here is an example of such a PivotTable and Chart.
+Interestingly this chart clearly shows that if a project is a staff pick it is much more likely to be funded.

 ![Staff Pick vs Outcome PivotChart](/additional-resources/staff-pick_vs_outcome.png)

-* Chart 2
-* Chart 3
+* We could also choose to look at country or origin vs outcome.
+Is there a correlation between where a project originates from and it's chances for success?